gonzalonunez/docc-gpt/README.md

 Number of tokens is an issue, it seems.
 I was unable to fully document `DoccGPTRunner.swift` because I ran out of tokens.
 The current token limit, at least the one that `text-davinci-003` has, is not viable for what I would say is the average Swift file.
 For now, I suppose the solution is to write less code, use GPT-4, or wait until GPT-5 😄

 I also haven't figured out what to do about re-running the model on a file that has already been documented.
 Most of the time, `text-davinci-003` will remove the final newline in the file.
-This can probably be fixed with better prompting.
-Worse models tended to produce slightly different output or build upon their previous work to produce more detailed comments.
+With more complex code, sometimes it will make a different decision than the one it had made previously.
+Perhaps most importantly, I have not figured out how to get it to re-document code if the functionality has changed.
+All of this can probably be fixed with better prompting or a better model.

 Lastly, there is quite a bit of other basic CLI work needed to take this all of the way to a usable state, like exposing the ability to ignore certain files/subdirectories.